zoeskan/MCB185/PYTHON_REFERENCE.md

 h = float(sys.argv[3])
 ```

-The better way to retrieve values from the command line is with `argparse`.
+While you _can_ read values directly from `sys.argv`, it's better to use
-This allows you to control input type, provide optional arguments, and display
+`argparse`.
+This allows you to control input type, provide optional arguments,
-a standard usage statement.
+and display a standard usage statement.

 ```
 import argparse